-• • MassDOT has established a set of HSIP-eligible bicycle clusters using 2006-15 crash data and a 100-meter buffer around the locations of crashes involving bicycles.
-There are 54 bicycle crash clusters in the Boston region that are eligible for HSIP funding.
+MassDOT established a set of HSIP-eligible bicycle clusters using 2006-15 crash data and a 100-meter buffer around the locations of crashes involving bicycles.
+There are 54 bicycle crash clusters in the Boston region.
 Table 4-4 presents 10 bicycle crash cluster locations with an EPDO index value greater than 100, along with information about the other cluster types that these clusters intersect.